scoulomb/home-assistant/appendices/file-sharing/data_summary.md

 - MyQNAPCloud -> tentative back-up OK via HBS rm

-# So in term of data
+## So in term of data

 6oct23

 - [**] Current sync : scoulomb-data (see details in [sync NAS to HDD/Cloud](./sync-nas-to-hdd-cloud.md)) (last sync 2 apr complete, could automate on rasp but better manaul to check)
   - NAS to Pcloud via rClone (pcloud/scoulomb-data)
   - NAS to LaCie Orange via HBS
+  - NAS to TR-002 via HBS.
+See [QNAP TR-002](./QNAP-TR002/hbs.md)

+- QobuzDownloads via HBS.
+See [QNAP TR-002](./QNAP-TR002/hbs.md) (reduce laency in multiromm setup for ms120 + heos, moode mutiplayer)

 - Iphone photo to iCloud (suspended and deleted from cloud as capa max reached in Settings > Profile > ICloud ) and will not pay extra storage to Apple
 - Iphone photo to scoulomb-data/iPhone-pic-sync (and not in scoulomb-data/Multimedia/Pictures/...) via [QFilePro](./qnap-file-sharing.md) --> Then [**] Current-sync